usma-eecs/ay23_capstone-09-dco/README.md

 # Installation Build Guide:

+## Requirements
+This tool requires a completed SecurityOnion setup on the implied network.
+Please review SecurityOnions documentation (https://docs.securityonion.net/en/2.3/installation.html) in order to install.

 ## Security Onion Scripts
 The Zeek scripts that are of interest of located at https://github.com/usma-eecs/ay23_capstone-09-dco/blob/main/Zeek/http/httpOSDetection.zeek.
 For guidance on how to install this script into the Security Onion Environment, use the instructions located below: https://docs.securityonion.net/en/2.3/zeek.html#custom-scripts